g19j1101/HoneybushModel/README.md

 # Documentation for HoneybushModel

-This ABM attempts to model the growing cycle of honeybush (specifically the bergtee species) in the Kouga Mountains at a Melmont Farm, Nooitgedacht.
+This ABM attempts to model the growing cycle of honeybush (specifically the bergtee species) in the Kouga Mountains at Melmont Farm, Nooitgedacht.

 ## Project structure